JetBrains-Research/jbr/README.md

 It supports classic genome browser functionality and provide readily accessible integrated peak annotation and peak calling capabilities.
-JBR Genome Browser allows researchers to upload tracks of Chip-seq data and perform on-the-fly annotation and peak calling with [SPAN](https://github.com/JetBrains-Research/span) algorithm for a given annotation, with the results of peak calling immediately visualized as BED files in the same session.
+JBR Genome Browser allows researchers to upload tracks of Chip-seq data and perform on-the-fly annotation and peak calling with [Omnipeak](https://github.com/JetBrains-Research/omnipeak) (Previously [SPAN](https://github.com/JetBrains-Research/span)) algorithm for a given annotation, with the results of peak calling immediately visualized as BED files in the same session.

 It can serve not only as an efficient semi-supervised peak calling engine but also as a next-generation genome browser